 Having low self-esteem

-Feeling family pressure to be thin
+Feeling family or peer pressure to be thin

 Having family members with eating disorders